 Introduce a product as an upsell, and if the user rejects the upsell, offer the same product again, but this time with suitable payment plans.
 These plans can either be monthly or quarterly.

-In a study conducted by Splitit, 35% of consumers are more likely to make a purchase if a site offers monthly installments as a payment option.
+In a study conducted by Splitit, 35% of consumers are more likely to purchase if a site offers monthly installments as a payment option.

 Highlighting the products that best compliment your customer’s initial purchase is a solid downselling technique.